 Hatada eventually should become my biggest apiary hosting around 100 hives, in the area of the shed hopefully a potential 40 hives so I need to keep tools and hives on hand so I can rock up to the apiaries empty handed and take care of business.
 Empty handed?
 Really?
 Lazy much?
 I really want to cycle there some weekends and it’s a good 70 km round trip if I do a loop.
 Also I never know if I am going to be cycling, motorbiking or driving the Awaji sports car, aka kei-truck.
 But the main thing I want to keep up there is a weed-eater.
 In the photos below […]

 Happy Honey Harvest 2016!
 The first harvest of the year, let’s hope the year brings a lot more honey.

 Snowing on Awaji today so the monkeys at Awaji’s monkey center are huddling together for warmth.

-The Fence The bamboo fence for the apiary is harder to build than I thought.
+The Fence The bamboo fence for the apiary is harder to build than I first thought.
 Of course having to collect the bamboo, split it, find the good parts and then attach it to the fenceposts, really does make it labour-intensive.
 I wish I could’ve started sooner, but since you can only collect bamboo between the months of December and February I don’t really have much choice.
-The Field I am hoping this year I can use this field, I still haven’t got the okay from the owner, but I’m weeding out the ragwort in the field anyway because once this noxious weed (Madagascar ragwort) takes root it’s a real pain […]
+The Field I am hoping this year I can use this field, I still haven’t got the okay from the owner, but I’m weeding out the ragwort in the field anyway because once this noxious weed (Madagascar ragwort) takes root it’s a real […]